browniebroke/deezer-python/docs/source/pagination.md

 artist_albums[110]
 ```

 In case the index is too big, an `IndexError` will be raised, as if it were a list.
+Unlike list, this feature doesn't support negative values at the time.

 ## Slicing